butter

 Sign 1: It looks wrong

 If there have been significant changes in appearance or mold stains have appeared, be sure to throw the product in the trash.
-Such spoiled merchandise can cause food poisoning.
+Such spoiled butter can cause food poisoning.

 Sign 2: It smells or tastes funky

 Usually, butter has almost no odor or is very mild.
 If your product has a more robust, slightly acidic smell, it is probably not suitable for consumption.
-Also, if it has a rancid taste, throw it away immediately.
+Also, if it tastes sour, throw it away immediately.
+Rancid butter has a pretty distinctive taste, and you’ll know if it happens.

 Sign 3: It’s too dense